lassoan/SlicerTotalSegmentator/README.md

 #### Problem: Error popup on the first run: `Failed to compute results ...
 Command ...
 'PythonSlicer', TotalSegmentator.exe ... returned non-zero exit status 120`

-Explanation: This typically happens when PyTorch is not installed correctly.
+Explanation: This typically happens when PyTorch is not installed correctly or your computer runs out of memory.

+Solution:
+- Check the message log (textbox under the Apply button).
+If you see a message like `RuntimeError: ...
+DefaultCPUAllocator: not enough memory: you tried to allocate ... bytes.` then it means that your computer has not enough memory to process the input image.
+You can use `Crop volume` module to crop the your image to the relevant region and/or resample it (with using a scaling factor >1) until the memory usage drops low enough so that your computer can handle it.
+Alternatively, you can install more physical RAM or configure your operating system to use  more virtual memory.
-Solution: Reinstall PyTorch as described in solution of `Segmentation fails while predicting` issue.
+- If the problem does not seem to be due to running out of memory then reinstall PyTorch as described in solution of `Segmentation fails while predicting` issue.

 ### Segmentation fails while predicting